 Membership

 Subject to any Shire Local Law, all property owners within the area are entitled to become members.
-A register of members is to be kept showing each member’s name, address and contact details.
-Membership of residents outside of the Shire boundaries may be accepted as members who work in the Shire of Williams.
+A register of members is to be kept by the Shire showing each member’s name, address and contact details.
+Membership of residents outside of the Shire boundaries may be accepted as members who work in the Shire of Williams, provided they are approved by Bush Fire Captains and the Shire.

 Management